 - Remove any shelves (discard the shelf clips) and/or loose items from the cases that may interfere with case joining.
 Keep all loose items as they will be used later in the installation process. - 2.
-Follow the single-case installation instructions for the first case, excluding #6, then position the next case in the line-up approximately 3' away. - 3.
-Move the second case to a position that is approximately 6" from the first case, then position case on the shim packs. - 4.
-Push the cases tightly together, then lightly bolt them together through the holes provided (Fig. 2).
+Follow the single-case installation instructions for the first case, excluding #6, then position the next case in the line-up approximately 3' away. - Move the second case to a position that is approximately 6" from the first case, then position case on the shim packs. - Push the cases tightly together, then lightly bolt them together through the holes provided (Fig. 3).
 Tighten all the joining bolts until all margins are equal.
-Be careful not to over tighten.
+Be careful not to over tighten. - 5.
+The stub-up location can be found under the tank on the customer left.
+See technical reference on pages 5 and 6 for access locations. - 6.
+Apply case-to-case watershed (supplied) over the end frame seam (Fig. 4).
+The watershed prevents water from settling in the case joint. - 7.
+Repeat steps 3-6 of this sequence for all remaining cases.
+Be certain to properly level all cases. - 8.
+Properly align the front panels as needed, then install, if applicable, front panel trim (supplied).

-Fig. 2 Bolt locations
+Fig. 3 Bolt locations